In this VPN vs VPS article, we will explain the difference between the two and which one you actually need.

-Okay, so let’s start out with by far the most common configurations of the two.
-It’s called a VPN and doubtless, you’ve heard that term several times, perhaps even too often.
+Okay, so let’s start out with, by far, the most common configurations of the two.
+It’s called a VPN; doubtless, you’ve heard that term several times, perhaps even too often.

 A VPN is a so-called “Virtual Private Network”.
 Internet browsers use them to keep their activities private, their information anonymous, and to protect their private data - such as personal information and bank/payment details - hidden from snoopers.